On the Sigma invariants of even Artin groups of FC-type: Artin groups and their Sigma-invariants

-\item $\Gamma$ even and such that if there is a closed reduced path in $\Gamma$ with all labels bigger than 2, then the length of such path is always odd. \end{itemize} Then $[\chi]\in\Sigma^1(A_\Gamma)\iff\LL^\chi$ is connected and dominating. \end{teo}
+\item $\Gamma$ is even and whenever there is a closed reduced path in $\Gamma$ with all labels bigger than 2, then the length of such path is always odd. \end{itemize} Then $[\chi]\in\Sigma^1(A_\Gamma)\iff\LL^\chi$ is connected and dominating.